1. Eligibility for Math 107 - Intermediate Algebra.

 WAIT LIST: The current wait list extends out to 2020.
 35 students are admitted each year from the existing wait list; the program begins with the school's first summer semester.

 Applications are accepted from January through June 30 of each year.
+If June 30 falls on a weekend, the deadline will extend to the next business day.
 Applications submitted outside of this time frame will not be accepted.
 Qualified applicants will be added to the bottom of the wait list.
 Applications are accepted only from students who have completed the four prerequisites (not in-progress).
+Grades must be posted on the transcripts at the time of appliction submission.
 Applications and transcripts must be received by the deadline.

 If you are not a current SBCC student: Submit an SBCC College application online at http://www.sbcc.edu/apply.
 (If you are unable to complete the application online, hard copies are available in the Admissions office.)